 But I am here to share with you a simple, easy, and effective way to save time… and your sanity.
+This system has been working for me for over 4 years now.
 Oh yeah, and it’s FREE.

 Because my classroom is color coded, I print each student’s goals on their color of card stock.

-To save myself more time, I use a paper cutter to cut out each goal page.
+To save myself more time, I use a paper cutter to cut out each goal sheet.

 Add a cover for confidentiality… and this is what you finished Progress Ring will look like.

-Let’s take a look at how I keep data on the pages…
+Let’s first take a look at how I keep data on the pages.

 1. J = January, F = February, M = March… make sense?
 After printing, I will go through each page and add a *star* above the month in which the child’s IEP is due.
 You’ll notice in the sample above, this fictitious child’s IEP is due in November.